JamesPHoughton/empirica-videocall/README.md

 This is best developed using a docker container.
 With the docker daemon running, type `docker-compose up`.

 To build the package, run `yarn run build` within the container.

+on github commit, will build storybook and publish to chromatic